wrotniakk/MyProjects/final_project_NPP/README.md

-This is the final assignment for the subject NPP (polish for "Programming Tools in Python") at MIMUW (Faculty of Mathematics, Warsaw University)
+This is the final assignment for the subject NPP (polish for "Programming Tools in Python") at MIMUW (Faculty of Mathematics, Warsaw University)//
 It provides an analysis of IMDB Movie Data.

 More specifically, it revolves around defining metrics by which one can measure success of a movie, director etc.